ranneyd/mygroup.events/README.md

 ## Technologies

 MyGroup.events will be made with Node.js and Express.
-It will be modularized as best as possible in case someone wants to implement their own version instead of using [MyGroup.events].
-The database will be MongoDB and the front end will use MaterializeCSS.
+It will be modularized as best as possible in case someone wants to implement their own version instead of using [MyGroup.events](www.mygroup.events).
+The database will be MongoDB and the front end will use [MaterializeCSS](materializecss.com).